dario-passos/plot_model/README.md

 Check their repository for details.
  ------------------

-This version of the code has been updated to work with Tensorflow 2.10 (some bugs still persist when using expand_nested=True).
+This version of the code has been updated to work with Tensorflow 2.10.